cosmos/sdk-tutorials/academy/3-my-own-chain/game-forfeit.md

 }
 ```

 This ensures that **if** your module's `EndBlock` function is called the expired games will be handled.
 For the **whole application to call your module** you have to instruct it to do so.
 This takes place in `app/app.go`, where the application is initialized with the proper order to call the `EndBlock` functions in different modules.
-In fact yours has already been placed at the end by Ignite:
+In fact, yours has already been placed at the end by Ignite:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/forfeit-game/app/app.go#L493]
 app.mm.SetOrderEndBlockers(